How to Set Up Your Home Office for Success

 - Make one last check to be sure you're happy with the layout and that it will serve you well in the days ahead.
 You home office design ideas may have seemed great, but when you go to set up your office at home you might find they really don't work well for you.
 A few adjustments now will save you grief later.
 Your work area needs to function efficiently so you can be more productive.
 Accessing files and supplies needs to be an easy chore so you'll spend less time doing it and more time working.
 Once you're satisfied that your home office design ideas are going to work, connect and test all equipment to make sure everything's working properly, that all cords are long enough, and that you haven't overloaded any circuits.

-Once you've set up your office at home, you'll want to monitor how well your home office design ideas are working for you in actual practice.
-Here are some questions to ask yourself as you settle into your new home office space and get to work:
+Once you've set up your office at home, you'll want to monitor how well your home office design set up is working in practice.
+Here are some questions to ask yourself as you settle into your new home office space:

 - What do I like most about how my office at home is set up and laid out?
 What do I like least?